Relationships

 Sometimes it’s helpful to focus less on how you feel about your partner and more on how you feel about yourself, says O’Reilly.
 If you notice your feelings shifting, but you aren’t sure what to make of it, she recommends analyzing who you’ve become in this relationship.

 Do you like how you are around them?
 Do they bring out the best side of you?
-Or do you hardly recognize yourself when you’re around them?
+Or do you hardly recognize yourself when you’re together?
 If it’s the latter, it could be a sign that you feel unfulfilled by the relationship – or that it just isn’t right for you.

 While it often feels good to be in a relationship, consider if this one is actually boosting you up, or if it’s dragging you down.
 “We’ve been taught that we’re not deserving of love,” O’Reilly says.
 “So, when someone shows up and likes us, that [feels] good enough.”
 But one-sided admiration isn’t enough to make it work long-term: You have to love yourself, too.